devtahmid/Scripts/Print deadlock information-Bash/README.md

 ## Operating <br>
 Run the script in the same folder as the log file <br>
 1. Assign $original as the name of the log file <br>
 2. $input will be a duplicate file which will be appended by an extra line.
+Change the name of the file to your choice(optional).
 This is required so the loop is able to read till the last line <br>

 ### Drawback <br>